Entropy dissipation estimates for the Landau equation with Coulomb potentials: Acknowledgments

 \section{Acknowledgments}

 I would like to thank my advisor, Luis Silvestre, for helpful discussions and feedback.
 I would also like to thank Bill Cooperman and Elias Manuelides for kindly reading the first draft of this paper.
+Finally, I would like to thank the anonymous referees for their valuable comments.